DesBoe/Automated-Insect-Monitoring-Ontology/README.md

 # Protocol
 The method in which a task was carried out.
 Can be applied to a deployment, session, capture, detection.

-# Attractor
-Generic name for the specific stimulus used to lure creatures.
-Could be chemical, visual, auditory.